 I love the pocket-in-a-pocket design that helps you keep things ready to hand while still organized.
 I used a little carpenter slit in the cargo pocket for my box cutter, and deeper pockets to keep all my cash safely stashed away but still handy.
 Perfect for long flights where you need snacks, your passport, headphones, and more to be handy but still separate.

 Fit, Comfort, & Style

-The waistband is comfortable and fits well, but also features a unique silicon lining that works as a “shirt stay” to keep your shirt or base layer from coming untucked.
-That provides a comfortable fit that locks in body heat on cold hikes and locks out moisture in rough weather, which is a surprisingly nice feature.
+There’s also a unique silicon lining that works as a “shirt stay” to keep your shirt or base layer from coming untucked.
+It sounds dumb, but it’s awesome for layering and provides a comfortable fit that locks in body heat on cold hikes and locks out moisture in rough weather, which is a surprisingly nice feature.

-Tru Specs Vector pants are heavier than other casual travel pants or hiking pants, but that’s because they’re designed for the elements.
-If you want a more lightweight version, the Tru Spec Ascent features a mechanical stretch polyester cotton blend for a lighter yet durable hiking pant.
+Tru Specs Vector pants are a little heavier than other casual travel pants or hiking pants, but that’s because they’re designed for the elements.
+If you want a more lightweight version, the Tru Spec Ascent ($64) features a mechanical stretch polyester cotton blend for a lighter yet durable hiking pant.

 Budget Travel Pants That Can Take a Beating